Asim Ejaz MD

 Summary

 - Dr. Asim Ejaz, MD is a board certified pathologist in New London, Connecticut.
-He is currently licensed to practice medicine in Connecticut, Rhode Island, and Nebraska.
-He is affiliated with Lawrence + Memorial Hospital and Westerly Hospital.
+He is currently licensed to practice medicine in Connecticut and Rhode Island.

 Education & Training